Before I share with you the recipe for this healthy and yummy Sweet Potato Leaves Raita, let me give you some background.

 So, there you are, some great examples of dishes you can pair raita with!

-The recipe I am going to be sharing today is my take on this versatile dish and it happened because I absolutely LOVE sweet potato leaves!
+The recipe I am sharing today is my take on this versatile dish.
+It happened because I absolutely LOVE sweet potato leaves!
 Yes, you heard me right!
 The leaves are delicious and full of nutrients.
-I am not a huge fan of sweet potatoes themselves but LOVE fresh sweet potato greens which make great stir fries.
+I am not a huge fan of sweet potatoes themselves but LOVE fresh sweet potato greens that make great stir-fries.

-Unlike most raitas, the veggies aka sweet potato leaves are added cooked .
+Unlike most raitas, the veggies a.k.a. sweet potato leaves were cooked before adding.
 One can consume them raw too but they are a tad bitter and cooking with some garlic really helps balance the bitterness and adds tons of flavour to the final dish.

-So, after throughly cleaning the leaves , I chopped them fine and cooked them for approximately 5 minutes on a low flame with some finely chopped garlic and hing (asafoetida).
-Once the raw smell disappeared and the leaves looked dryish, I added a pinch of salt and mixed it well and kept aside to cool to room temperature
+So, after thoroughly cleaning the leaves, I chopped them finely.
+Next, I cooked them for approximately 5 minutes on a low flame with some finely chopped garlic and hing (asafoetida).
+Once the raw smell disappeared and the leaves looked dryish, I added a pinch of salt and mixed it well.
+Do keep it aside to cool to room temperature.

-While, the cooked leaves cooled off I prepared my curd.
+While the cooked leaves cooled off I prepared my curd.
 Now, you may or may not need to add some water to the curd depending on how watery it is and what consistency you want your raita to be.
-Usually store bought yogurt is thicker than home set curd so do thin it out as desired.
-I added half a cup water to two cups of yogurt and whisked well .
+Usually, store-bought yogurt is thicker than home set curd.
+I would recommend you add water to think out the yogurt as desired.
+I added half a cup of water to two cups of yogurt and whisked well.

-Then I added the spices- roasted whole cumin which was coarsely hand pound, roasted red chilli powder and a pinch of cayenne pepper too (you can skip the latter), half a teaspoon of oregano, rock salt (you can use regular salt too) and mixed it all well.
+Then I added the spices.
+I used roasted whole cumin which was coarsely hand pounded, roasted red chili powder and a pinch of cayenne pepper too (you can skip the latter), half a teaspoon of oregano, rock salt (you can use regular salt too) and mixed it all well.

-If you are feeling indulgent you can also do a tadka with mustard seeds and dried red chilies but I skipped that as I wanted to keep it light.
-I chilled it in the refrigerator for half an hour and served it topped with some chilli flakes and since I am HUGE fan of the Japanese Mixed Chilli Pepper Togarashi I added some of that too- it is hot and nutty with sesame and great on raitas!
+If you are feeling indulgent you can also do a tadka with mustard seeds and dried red chilies.
+I skipped it as I wanted to keep it light.
+I chilled the raita in the refrigerator for half an hour and served it topped with some chili flakes.
+And since I am HUGE fan of the Japanese Mixed Chilli Pepper Togarashi I added some of that too.
+It is hot and nutty with sesame and great on raitas!